Click on any picture to see a larger version

 sources of water, the Spanish explorers who discovered them named the

-vanished builders with the Spanish word for “without water.”
+vanished builders with a Spanish phrase meaning “without water.”
 The most

 impressive Sinagua ruins are in two national monuments in the Verde